MuRE-group/ANN_Reforming_Modeling/README.md

 - ***sigmar***: Parameter to tune the Gaussian noise that can be added to the generated data.
 - ***sigmac***: Parameter to tune the Gaussian noise that can be added to the generated data.
 - ***distribution***: If true, displays a distribution of the kinetic parameter selection.

 The generated data (Data_in_silico_*instances_per_model*) is provided both in .csv and .xlsx formats.
 Also, a text summary (README_In_Silico.txt) is provided.

+### ```In_Silico/```
+This folder contains several folders underneath which contain the data generated in all the cases reported in the paper.
+In each of the subfolders, data corresponding to same kinetic parameter domain without noise is stored, varying the number of instances per model (50, 125, 250, 500, 750, 1000) from one to another.
+Each of the subfolders contains a text summary along with the generated data in .csv and .xlsx.

+### ```Trained_Models/```
+This folder also contains several folders, each of them corresponding to the same cases present in In_Silico/.
+The files Gridsearch.csv and Gridsearch.xlsx contain the complete results from the grid search for the ANN.
+The model with the best performing hyperparameters is provided in both json (best_model.json) and h5 (best_model.h5) formats, as suggested by [Tensorflow] (https://www.tensorflow.org/guide/keras/save_and_serialize).

+## Authorship

+## Acknowledgments

+## Citationson.

+The generated data (Data_in_silico_*instances_per_model*) is provided both in .csv and .xlsx formats.
+Also, a text summary (README_In_Silico.txt) is provided.